Where Was The White Lotus Filmed? (& Can You Visit?)

 Where Is The White Lotus Filmed?

-With season 1 filmed and set in Hawaii and season 2 in Sicily, Italy, both seasons of The White Lotus are set predominantly in a luxury hotel resort.
-In season one (Hawaii), the hotel is the Four Seasons Resort Maui at Wailea.
-In season two (Sicily), the San Domenico Palace, Taormina, A Four Seasons Hotel serves as the show’s filming location.
+Season 1 of The White Lotus was filmed and set in Hawaii, and season 2 was filmed and set in Sicily, Italy.
+Both seasons of The White Lotus are set predominantly in a luxury hotel resort: in season one (Hawaii), the hotel is the Four Seasons Resort Maui at Wailea; in season two (Sicily), the San Domenico Palace, Taormina, A Four Seasons Hotel serves as the show’s filming location.

 From one White Lotus to another, and from one Four Seasons to another: just as season two’s resort is supposed to be run by the same team as season one’s hotel – hence why Tanya returns (she loves a White Lotus hotel) – both season one and two’s real life hotels are operated by Four Seasons.